pace/cloud-sdk-ios/docs/index.md

 ### From 5.x.x to 6.x.x
 We've added more information in the `tokenInvalid` callback, thus the client can better react to the callback, i.e. a `reason` and the `oldToken` (if one has been passed before), will be included in the callback.
 Please refer to  [Native login](#native-login) for more information.

+### From 6.x.x to 7.x.x
+We've added two new sdk methods `getAccessToken` & `logout`.
+The `getAccessToken` method replaces the `invalidToken` call.
+While its callback is equal to the `invalidToken` callback, we changed the response to be an object with an `accessToken` property and a new `isInitialToken` boolean.
+Please refer to  [Native login](#native-login) for more information.

 ## IDKit
 **IDKit** manages the OpenID (OID) authorization and the general session flow with its token handling via **PACE ID**.